nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The harder you work, the closer you are to success!
 ````

-Note: The actual output may differ as the encouraging message is randomised.
+Note: The actual output may differ as the encouraging message is random.

 ### 2.17 Save user data <a name="save"></a>
 The program will save your data such as your name, modules, time spent and tasks